 Edinburgh is recognised around the world for its beautiful architecture.

-Century-old castles, cobbled streets and old houses make the city a truly unique and one of a kind experience if you are an architecture lover.
+Century-old castles, cobbled streets and old houses make the city a truly unique and one-of-a-kind experience if you are an architecture lover.
 You can Admire St Giles Cathedral which dates back to 1124, visit the oldest part of Edinburgh Castle, St Margaret’s Cathedral or be in awe of the Gothic architecture at Scott’s Monument, affectionately dubbed the Gothic Rocket by Edinburgh natives.

 Wander around Royal Mile and make sure you explore the enclosed courtyards with some of the quirkiest and oldest buildings in the city like Tweedale court dating back to 1576 which you can recognise from Outlander was the location of the bustling marketplace visited by Clare and Jamie.

-Take a walk around New Town that was built out of necessity due to the overcrowding of the Old Town to see an asymmetrical arrangement of wide streets and row after row of Georgian buildings with wrought-iron balconies, attic room windows, balustrades and fanlights.
+Take a walk around New Town which was built out of necessity due to the overcrowding of the Old Town to see an asymmetrical arrangement of wide streets and row after row of Georgian buildings with wrought-iron balconies, attic room windows, balustrades and fanlights.

 You’ll see that most of the buildings here are made from white sandstone and once were the homes of the elite, with doctors and lawyers residing here.